 For any business owner or salon manager, a sparkling clean appearance is paramount to the success of your business, and it’s a reflection of your management style.
 When customers first set foot through your doors, the tidiness of your shop plays a significant role in molding their first impression.

 Think about it.
 Would you want to get a facial treatment in a salon where there’s chopped hair strung around the floor or hair brushes full of hair on workstations?
 If they can’t keep the front of the house clean and organized, lord only knows what other unsanitary habits are lurking around the corner.

 To avoid the salon from turning into a hairy mess, outline a cleaning procedure of tasks to complete on a daily, weekly, and monthly basis.
 Assign tasks to staff accordingly and don’t be afraid to stress the importance of maintaining a clean environment.

 The Bottom Line

 Whether you’re a new salon manager or an owner with tenure, the success of any business starts from the top down.
-These five fundamental tips will help make your salon successful and sustainable for years to come.
+These five salon management tips will help make your salon successful and sustainable for years to come.